NOAA-PMEL/PMEL-training/0-Workshop/workshop_guide.md

 ## 5. Creating a wiki
 A Wiki is a great place to keep information about a project for easy reference on the website.
-In this exercise, you will create a new Wiki and
+In this exercise, you will create a new Wiki and work with the Markdown language to generate a simple but nicely formatted web page.

 1. Navigate to the Wiki<br>
     ![alt text](images/github_wiki_tab.png "Wiki location")<br><br>